-Dreamwork is applied to the dream for additional experiences of related meaning based on re-experiencing dream content in new ways using the Jungian-Senoi or other methodology.
+Dreamwork is applied to the dream for additional experiences of related meaning based on re-experiencing dream content in new ways using the Jungian-Senoi or other methodologies.
 If you have a methodology, you don’t need a dogma.

 Theories and models are okay if seen as themselves working methods for creating original and beneficial experience.
 Our biggest issue, perhaps, is that of identification-projection when it comes to working with dream content.

 Historically there has been a big tendency to impose on dreams to get meaning a Symbol System.
 In psychology it is their personality theory, like the Jungian anima-animus or shadow-persona.
-Such imposing of a symbol system onto dreams to produce dreamwork is likely to be highly distracting, taking people away from direct re-experiencing of the dream and not towards it.
+Such imposing of a symbol system onto dreams to produce dreamwork is likely to be highly distracting, taking people away from direct re-experiencing of the dream and not towards it

 We note that other approaches to working with dreams also impose symbol systems onto dreams.
 The Ulman approach of ‘if this were my dream …’ is a symbol system!

-In addition it is artificial to have rules.
+In addition, it is artificial to have rules.
 Rules are dogmas, not methods.
 ‘If this were my dream …’ and then saying anything that comes to one is objectively just another form of projection and interpreting.

 We have already begun to show that Freudian and Jungian systems are also symbol systems imposed onto dream content rather than derived from dream content.